Samworth27/T1A1/README.md

  - Ethical Requirements
    - Stable Code
-     - If your providing an algo trading service, any errors in code has the ablity to lose money for whoever are using your service
+     - If your providing a trading service (brokerage website, trading platform), any errors in code has the ablity to lose money for whoever are using your service
-     - if working with a large enough amount of equity ie. an investment firm, erroneus code has the potential to destabalise the market and lose vast sums of money [^1]
+     - if working with a large enough amount of equity ie. an investment firm, erroneus code has the potential to destabalise the market and lose vast sums of money [^7-1]
+     -

-[^1]: Knight Capital Group
+[^7-1]: Knight Capital Group
 https://en.wikipedia.org/wiki/Knight_Capital_Group#2012_stock_trading_disruption

 ---